 Alternative Therapies For Throat Cancer

 Complementary and alternative therapies can be considered alongside conventional medical treatments for throat cancer after consultation with your medical team.
-Some complementary therapies may include:
+It is important to note that these should not replace the conventional treatment.
+Some common therapies include:

 1. Acupuncture